Renewable Energy

 Related to our GECCO 2019 article are the following animations.
 Note that the wave scenarios are very different, which is ultimately reflected in the distribution of the wave energy converters.

+For a larger collection of videos, please see our YouTube Playlist.
 For our listing at Tethys (U.S. Department of Energy), check the Knowledge Base Entry Optimizing the Wave Energy Converters by Metaheuristic Methods.

 Layout Optimisation of Large Wind Farms